vexorian/dizquetv/README.md

 # Plex Playlist Setup

-To assign a playlist as a channel, edit the summary if the playlist and write **psuedotv**.
+To assign a playlist as a channel, edit the summary if the playlist and write **pseudotv**.

 Channel number and icon url are **optional** parameters.